Skip to content

 • User search and watch history: What have you enjoyed or viewed in the past?
 This will impact which search results the YouTube algorithm will assume will be helpful.

-That being said: these factors are combined in slightly different ways, depending on where on YouTube you are receiving recommendations.
+These factors are combined in slightly different ways, depending on where on YouTube you are receiving recommendations.

 YouTube recommends videos in three different places on the platform.